petrostrak/News-API-Web-app/README.md

-# News Demo starter files
+# News API web application

 It’s a simple app that fetches news articles matching a particular search query through the News API, and presents the results on the page.